bookofproofs/bookofproofs.github.io/_sources/history/19th-century/schubert.md

 * Although Hamburg had no university during the time that Schubert taught in the Andreanum, nevertheless it did have the Hamburg Mathematical Society, founded in 1690, the oldest mathematical society in the world which still exists today.
 * In addition to his research and textbook writing, Schubert was very interested in recreational mathematics and games, in particular chess and skat.
 * The monistic construction of arithmetic, the systematic and organic development of all its consequences from a few thoroughly established principles, is quite foreign to the general run of American and English elementary text-books, and the first three essays of Professor Schubert will, therefore, from a logical and aesthetic side, be full of suggestions for elementary mathematical teachers and students, as well as for non-mathematical readers.
+* For the actual detailed development of the system of arithmetic here sketched, we may refer the reader to Professor Schubert's volume Arithmetik und Algebra ...
 * In all these essays, which are of a simple and popular character, and designed for the general public, Professor Schubert has incorporated much of his original research.
 * We should note that Frege was highly critical of Schubert's approach to numbers.
 * He wrote Über die Zahlen des Herrn H Schubert Ⓣ(On the numbers of Mr H Schubert) (1899) which is a bitter satire with little or no scientific impact although it is very witty in places.